cheldon-cn/thirdparty/snippet/memomanager.md

 ```

 1.put the postgresql bin dir into PATH;
   then we can find createdb command in cmd dialog;

 2.create datebase in command dialog
   createdb -U postgres osm_china

+  or open 'pgAdmin' create database

 3.create extension

+3.0 with 'pgAdmin'
+    in pgAdmin, select database, right click 'Query Tool', then open query editor ,in editor ,input
+	CREATE EXTENSION postgis;
+	then run it;

 3.1 with Navicat link postgreSQL and load database osm_china,new search command,in command dlg,put the Following string
    CREATE EXTENSION postgis;